Click Vinyl vs Glue-Down Vinyl: Pros, Cons & Best Uses

 If the subfloor is uneven:

-• glue-down vinyl may show bumps underneath
+• Glue-down vinyl may show bumps underneath and can cause the floor to crack and or break.

 Final Verdict: Which Vinyl Should You Choose?